th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Dialog-and-Conversation-Functions.md

 - `711.
 GetLastConversation`
 - GetLastConversation
-- Gets the last conversation string.
+- Gets the last conversation [string](GFF-File-Format#cexostring).

 <a id="getlastspeaker"></a>

 ## `GetLastSpeaker()` - Routine 254

 - `254.
 GetLastSpeaker`
-- Use this in a conversation script to get the person with whom you are conversing.
+- Use this in a conversation script to get the person with whom you [ARE](GFF-File-Format#are-area) conversing.
 - - Returns OBJECT_INVALID if the caller is not a valid creature.

 <a id="holdworldfadeinfordialog"></a>